Enterprise migrations average 18-24 months. ERP environments routinely push past 36.[8]

 Rollback from AI to legacy has been exercised in production at least once, under real traffic, with recovery time documented

-Reconciliation job confirms data stores are consistent — divergence below tolerance threshold for 30 consecutive runs
+Reconciliation job confirms data stores are consistent — divergence below tolerance for 30 consecutive runs

-All downstream consumers of the legacy system's output have been tested against AI output and confirmed compatible
+Every downstream consumer of the legacy output has been tested against AI output and confirmed compatible

-On-call runbook for the AI system has been written, reviewed, and practiced — including what to do when evals degrade in the middle of the night
+On-call runbook for the AI system has been written, reviewed, and rehearsed — including what to do when evals degrade at 3am

 Regulatory and compliance team has formally reviewed and accepted the AI decision trail and rollback capability

-Legacy system decommission dependencies are fully mapped — no undocumented consumers remain
+Legacy decommission dependencies are fully mapped — no undocumented consumers remain

-Post-decommission monitoring plan is in place — elevated eval frequency and alert thresholds for the 90 days following legacy retirement
+Post-decommission monitoring plan is live — elevated eval frequency and alert thresholds for the 90 days following retirement

-A grounded starting sequence — before you touch canary, before you announce timelines
+The starting sequence — before you touch canary, before you commit to a timeline.

-Pick the smallest workflow worth migrating — and verify it is actually bounded
+Pick the smallest workflow worth migrating — and prove it is actually bounded

-Choose a workflow with a clean input/output contract, no irreversible downstream effects, and a blast radius you can tolerate if the AI is wrong 20% of the time.
-Trace every consumer of the current output before committing.
-If you find more than five downstream consumers, pick a different workflow.
+Choose a workflow with a clean input/output contract, no irreversible downstream effects, and a blast radius you can absorb if AI is wrong 20% of the time.
+Trace every consumer of the current output before you commit.
+Five or more downstream consumers means pick a different workflow.

 Deploy AI in shadow mode against production traffic before the first user sees it.
-Define the graduation criterion — specific eval score, specific duration, specific edge case coverage — and write it down.
-Assign an owner who reviews the eval report weekly.
-The parallel run is not complete until the written graduation criterion is met.
+Write the graduation criterion — specific eval score, specific duration, specific edge case coverage — and put a name next to it.
+The parallel run is not complete until that written criterion is met.

-The rollback mechanism must be live and tested before the first user request reaches AI.
-Automate it: if eval score drops below threshold for two consecutive windows, traffic flips back to legacy without human intervention.
-Then manually trigger the rollback in a staging environment that mirrors production to confirm it works.
+The rollback mechanism has to be live and tested before the first user request reaches AI.
+Automate it: if the eval score drops below threshold for two consecutive windows, traffic flips back without a human.
+Then trigger the rollback manually in a production-equivalent environment to confirm it works.

-Define decommission criteria before you start — not when you are ready to ship
+Define the decommission criteria before kickoff — not when the team wants to ship

-The decommission conversation is hard to have once the AI system is in production and everyone wants to declare victory.
-Define the five criteria (error parity, eval coverage, audit trail, rollback tested, regulatory acceptance) at project kickoff.
-Put them in the project charter.
-This also surfaces the regulatory timeline early — which, in many industries, will determine your actual schedule more than any technical factor.
+The decommission conversation is hard once the AI system is live and everyone wants to declare victory.
+Define the five criteria — error parity, eval coverage, audit trail, rollback tested, regulatory acceptance — at project kickoff.
+Put them in the charter.
+This also surfaces the regulatory timeline early.
+In many industries, that timeline drives the actual schedule more than any technical factor.

-The failure modes are consistent enough to have names
+The failure modes are repeatable enough to deserve names.

 The Big Bang Cutover

-Running in coexistence for months, then switching 100% of traffic to AI overnight because the team is tired of maintaining two systems.
-The edge cases you didn't encounter in partial traffic appear all at once, the legacy rollback path has been neglected, and you spend the next two weeks in incident response.
+Coexistence runs for months, then 100% of traffic flips to AI overnight because the team is tired of maintaining two systems.
+The edge cases that hid inside partial traffic surface at once, the legacy rollback path has rotted, and the next two weeks are incident response.

 The Shadow That Nobody Reads

-Running AI in shadow mode with automated logging but no structured review ritual.
-The scores accumulate in a database.
-Nobody looks at them.
-After three months, someone asks 'how is AI doing?' and the answer is 'we haven't actually checked.'
-The shadow mode produced data but not decisions.
+Shadow mode runs with automated logging and no review ritual.
+Scores accumulate.
+Nobody opens the dashboard.
+After three months, someone asks 'how is AI doing?' and the honest answer is 'we have not actually checked.'
+Data without decisions is a sunk cost.

 The Two Sources of Truth

-Promoting the AI system's data store to primary while legacy still receives writes from other systems — typically from a workflow nobody mapped.
+AI's data store gets promoted to primary while legacy still receives writes from a workflow nobody mapped.
 Both stores diverge.
-Downstream systems get different answers depending on which store they query.
-Reconciliation becomes a full-time job.
+Downstream queries return different answers depending on which store they hit.
+Reconciliation becomes a permanent role.

 The Untested Fallback

-The rollback path exists in the architecture diagram and in the feature flag configuration, but has never been exercised in production.
-When it needs to fire — under pressure, in the middle of an incident — it fails or fires incorrectly.
-A rollback path that has never been tested in production does not exist.
+The rollback path lives in the architecture diagram and the feature flag config and has never been exercised in production.
+When it has to fire — under pressure, mid-incident — it fails or fires incorrectly.
+A rollback path that has never run in production does not exist.

 The Forever-Pilot

-AI runs alongside legacy for 18 months because nobody has written the graduation criterion, nobody has the organizational authority to call the decommission, or the regulatory review was never started.
+AI runs alongside legacy for 18 months because nobody wrote the graduation criterion, nobody has the authority to call the decommission, or the regulatory review never started.
 The coexistence cost compounds monthly.
-Define the exit criteria at kickoff or you will be maintaining both systems indefinitely.
+Define the exit criteria at kickoff or you maintain both systems indefinitely.

 How long does coexistence usually take?

-Enterprise-scale legacy modernization averages 18-24 months end-to-end, with complex ERP environments running 24-36 months[8].
-The AI workflow piece specifically tends to hit the 18-month mark once you factor in parallel run (typically 2-4 months to reach graduation criteria), the organizational acceptance work, and regulatory review if the domain requires it.
-Budget for 18 months as the baseline.
-If you finish in 12, you were early — that happens with well-bounded workflows in non-regulated industries.
-Planning for 6 months and landing at 24 is the more common trajectory.
+Enterprise legacy modernization averages 18-24 months end-to-end.
+Complex ERP environments run 24-36.[8]
+The AI workflow piece tends to land near 18 months once you fold in parallel run (typically 2-4 months to graduation), organizational acceptance work, and regulatory review where the domain requires it.
+Budget 18 months as the baseline.
+Finishing in 12 means you were early — that happens with bounded workflows in non-regulated industries.
+Planning for 6 and landing at 24 is the more common trajectory.

 Can we skip parallel run if our AI passes evals in dev?

 No. Dev evals and production traffic are different problems.
 Dev evals cover the inputs you thought to test.
-Production traffic surfaces the inputs you did not think to test — and in legacy system coexistence, those are often the edge cases the legacy system was handling silently for years without anyone documenting them.
-Shadow mode against production traffic is the only way to discover what you missed.
+Production traffic surfaces the inputs you did not — and in legacy coexistence, those are the edge cases legacy was handling silently for years without anyone documenting them.
+Shadow mode against production traffic is the only way to find what you missed.
 Skipping it is how 'AI passed all tests in staging' becomes 'AI is wrong 15% of the time on inputs we never saw before.'

 How do we handle user-visible inconsistency between AI and legacy?

-During the canary phase, a user who interacts with AI one session and legacy the next may see different responses to the same query.
-This is unavoidable and needs to be communicated carefully.
-The practical approach: either tie the routing decision to the session (all requests in a session go to the same system) or to the user account for the duration of the canary.
-Never route the same user to different systems within the same workflow session — that creates the most visible inconsistency.
-Accept that some user-facing inconsistency is unavoidable during migration; the goal is to make it temporary and bounded.
+During canary, a user who hits AI one session and legacy the next sees different responses to the same query.
+That is a real cost and has to be communicated.
+The practical move: pin the routing decision to the session (every request in a session goes to one system) or the user account for the duration of the canary.
+Never route the same user to different systems inside the same workflow session — that produces the most visible inconsistency.
+Some user-facing inconsistency during migration is unavoidable.
+The goal is to bound it and end it.

 When do we tell the auditor about the AI?

 Earlier than feels comfortable, especially in regulated industries.
-Most regulatory frameworks that touch AI decision-making — financial services, healthcare, insurance — require disclosure of automated decision systems, and that disclosure process has its own timeline that does not compress to fit your sprint schedule.
-In practice, engage compliance and legal when you move from shadow mode to any canary that could affect a decision with regulatory significance.
-'We were just testing' is not a defensible position once a regulated decision has been made by an AI system, even in canary mode.
+Frameworks that touch AI decision-making — financial services, healthcare, insurance — require disclosure of automated decision systems, and the disclosure timeline does not compress to fit your sprint cadence.
+The practical line: engage compliance and legal when you move from shadow mode to any canary that could affect a regulated decision.
+'We were just testing' is not a defensible position once a regulated decision has been rendered by an AI system, even in canary.

 The middle state is the real state.
-Every organization running AI in production right now is managing some version of this — a legacy system that cannot be replaced quickly, an AI system that is not yet trusted enough to stand alone, and a transition period that is longer and more expensive than the original project plan suggested.
-That is not a failure.
+Every organization running AI in production right now is managing some version of it: a legacy system that cannot be replaced quickly, an AI system not yet trusted to stand alone, and a transition period longer and more expensive than the original plan.
+That is not failure.
 That is the honest shape of enterprise AI adoption.

-Plan for 18 months in coexistence and you will be early.
-Plan for 6 months and you will spend 24 months explaining why the legacy system is still running.
-The teams that come out the other side are the ones that treated coexistence as a first-class architectural concern from day one — built the eval harness before the parallel run, tested the rollback path before the canary, and defined the decommission criteria before anyone was tempted to skip them.
+Plan for 18 months and you will be early.
+Plan for 6 and you will spend 24 explaining why legacy is still running.
+The teams that come out the other side treated coexistence as the architecture from day one — built the eval harness before the parallel run, tested the rollback before the canary, and defined decommission criteria before anyone was tempted to skip them.

 - [1]Kai Waehner: Replacing Legacy Systems One Step at a Time — The Strangler Fig Approach(kai-waehner.de)↩